 Electrocardiograms (EKG) and echocardiograms (Echo) may sound similar, but they are not the same thing.
 An electrocardiogram (ECG) examines your heart’s electrical circuitry.

 An echocardiogram (Echo) examines the mechanical system of the heart.
-Both the ECG and echocardiography are tests that are used to assess your heart’s general health.
+The ECG and echocardiography are tests used to assess your heart’s general health.

 There are several distinctions to be made between echocardiography and an electrocardiogram.